mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 tension that exists between cosmopolitan Imperial society and traditional Vilani boroughs.

-The Karnika system is called the ‘Gateway to Core’ and serves as an important link on the route between Vland and Capital.
-Duke Dagalu Kiinlarsuush
-Rikhummi makes his home there but spends a great deal of time travelling the worlds of the subsector with his charismatic wife, Asasshaa, a woman of noble
+The Karnika system is called the 'Gateway to Core' and serves as an important link on the route between Vland and [[Capital]].
+Duke Dagalu Kiinlarsuush Rikhummi makes his home there but spends a great deal of time travelling the worlds of the subsector with his charismatic wife, Asasshaa, a woman of noble